-Note The sensitivity labels explicitly set for the columns overwrites the sensitivity label set for the table, without consideration for the label setting order and the sensitivity level.
+Note The sensitivity labels explicitly set for the columns overwrite the sensitivity label set for the table, without considering the label setting order and the sensitivity level.

 --Grant permissions: GRANT LABEL <number> ON TABLE <tablename>[(column_list)] TO USER <username> [WITH EXP <days>]; --The default validity period is 180 days. -- Revoke the permissions: REVOKE LABEL ON TABLE <tablename>[(column_list)] FROM USER <username>; -- Clear the expired permissions: CLEAR EXPIRED GRANTS; -Example: GRANT LABEL 2 ON TABLE t1 TO USER firstname.lastname@example.org:Allen WITH EXP 1; --Explicitly authorizes Allen to access the data of table t1 with a sensitivity level not higher than 2 for a period of 1 day.
 GRANT LABEL 3 ON TABLE t1(col1, col2) TO USER email@example.com:Allen WITH EXP 1; --Explicitly authorizes Allen to access the data in col1 and col2 of table t1 with a sensitivity level not higher than 3 for a period of 1 day.
 REVOKE LABEL ON TABLE t1 FROM USER firstname.lastname@example.org:Allen; --Revokes the permission of Allen to access the sensitive data in table t1.

-Note After the label-authorized permission of a user to access a table is revoked, this user’s permission to access the table fields is also revoked.
+Note Once the label-authorized permission of a user to access a table is revoked, the permission to access the table fields of the same user is also revoked.

 SHOW LABEL [<level>] GRANTS [FOR USER <username>]; --When [FOR USER <username>] is unspecified, the system lists the sensitive data sets that the current user can access. --When <level> is unspecified, the system lists the permissions granted by all label levels.When <level> is specified, the system lists only the permissions granted by a specific label level.